Menu

 Panel I (Law): 12:00-1:30 CDT

-· Principal paper: Sophia Moreau (University of Toronto)
+· Principal paper: Sophia Moreau (NYU), “A Systemic Approach to Structural Injustices”

 · Political Science commentator: Catherine Lu (McGill University)